tokyoking/ctf/format_string/BlueHensCTF24/README.md

 `%x` leaks 4 bytes
 `%hx` leaks 2 bytes
 `%hhx` leaks only a byte
-`%7$x` prints the 7th parameter (on the stack)
+`%7$x` prints the 7th parameter (on the stack).
-`%s` dereferences a pointer and reads it until null byte `%n` dereferences a pointer from the stack and write the number of bytes 'displayed' so far to it `%9c%10$hhn` writes '9' to the dereferenced address of the tenth parameter on the stack
+`%s` dereferences a pointer and reads it until null byte.
+`%n` dereferences a pointer from the stack and write the number of bytes 'displayed' so far to it.
+`%9c%10$hhn` writes '9' to the dereferenced address of the tenth parameter on the stack .

 Alright, cool.
 Let's check what we leaked on the stack with gdb.